HeshanKarunaratne/notes/README.md

     - Spring
       - Widely used Java EE framework for building web applications
       - Primary feature is Dependency Injection
-      - Developer writes lot of boilerplate code to do the minimal task
+      - Developer writes a lot of boilerplate code to do the minimal task
-      - To test the project we need to explicitly setup the server
+      - To test the project we need to explicitly set up the server
       - Does not provide support for in memory database
     - Spring Boot
       - Widely used to develop REST APIS